Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

-Methods for learning low-rank word representations from data with illustration of resulting vectors: topic models from LSA to LDA; word embeddings; word sense disambiguation (statistical vs. knowledge-based).
+Methods for learning low-rank word representations from data with illustration of resulting vectors: topic models using LSA ; word embeddings using feed-forward neural networks.

 Apply low-rank word representations to text classification, sentiment analysis, information retrieval and content-based text recommendation using bag-of-words models.

-Motivating examples: predict the next word in a sequence, POS tagging, named entity detection.
+Motivating examples: predict the next word in a sequence, POS tagging, named entity detection, contextual word embeddings.

 Motivating example: natural language inference (reasoning over sentences).

-Methods: parsing, semantic role labeling, named entity linking, relationship and fact extraction, neural network models of sentence structure (e.g. CNNs or HANs).
+Methods: parsing, semantic role labeling, named entity linking, relationship and fact extraction, neural network models of dialogue.

-Applications: solving logical entailment with deep neural networks, revisiting sentiment analysis with DNNs, question answering system; automatic information extraction from texts (entities, relationships, facts, events) and linking with ontologies (e.g. DBpedia).
+Applications: solving logical entailment with deep neural networks, revisiting sentiment analysis with DNNs, question answering system; automatic information extraction from texts (entities, relationships, facts, events).

 Perspectives on other text analysis tasks, on multilingual issues, question answering and dialogue, information retrieval and recommendation.